gxanesh/CS6304_SimplePageRank/README.md

 * hadoop fs -rm -r OutputFolder                                     //to remove "OutputFolder" directory and all its files

-### General Information (Cloudera):
+### General Information:

 * Operating System:         Mac -> Microsoft Remote Desktop, Windows -> Default Remote Desktop, Ubuntu -> Remmina
-* Machine:                  cqs-cs6304-xxx.ats.mst.edu
+* Machine:                  cs6304-<mst_username>-01.class.mst.edu
-* User:                     cloudera
+* User:                     <mst_username>
-* Default Password:         stu-pass
+* Default Password:         <mst_password>
-* Change Password Command:  sudo passwd cloudera

-* "Firefox already running" error solve by command:     killall -SIGTERM firefox
+###Common error fix:
+Error: shell-init: error retrieving current directory: getcwd
+- the directory at which you are when you try to run hadoop command does not exist anymore.